IjzerenHein/node-web-bluetooth/README.md

 ![node-web-bluetooth-request-device](./node-web-bluetooth-request-device.gif)

-## Programatically selecting a device
+## Programmatically selecting a device

 By default, `Bluetooth.requestDevice` shows an interactive list with all the discovered devices it has found.
 To programmatically